Constructs a plot of P values associated with pairwise comparisons of estimated marginal means.

 Logical value.
 If

-, they appear in order based on the existing ordering of the factor levels involved.
-Note that the levels are ordered the same way in all panels, and in many cases this implies that the means in any particular panel will not be ordered even whensort = TRUE
+TRUE, levels of the factor combinations are ordered by their marginal means.
+IfFALSE, they appear in order based on the existing ordering of the factor levels involved.
+Note that the levels are ordered the same way in all panels, and in many cases this implies that the means in any particular panel will not be ordered even whensort = TRUE.- values

 Logical value.
 If